-On 24 January, a new presentation by photographer and artist Sarah Mei Herman (Amsterdam, 1980) will open in the Kunstkabinet.
+On view now in the Kunstkabinet: a presentation by photographer and artist Sarah Mei Herman (Amsterdam, 1980).
 In 2016, Herman found a box of photos taken by her grandfather Mordechai.
 Together with his youngest brother Jehuda, he ran a photography studio in Kaunas, Lithuania before the Second World War.
 The studio was called Foto Germano, Lithuanian for Herman.

 Foto Germano specialised in family portraits.
 Herman recognises her own work in the portraits that her grandfather made in the 1920s and 1930s: the composition, the still faces and subdued looks.
 The discovery was the starting point for an investigation into the pre- and post-war history of the Germano family.
 During a stay in Kaunas, Herman conducted archival research and explored the places where her family members lived and worked.